 November 28, 10:00 AM

 A tour of a community-based facility in the South Bronx operated by the NYC Department of Probation that connects probation clients with employment preparation, mentoring, healthcare, literacy programs, and arts and sports programming.

 A tour of a co-ed 24-bed inpatient psychiatric program for teenagers with behavioral and mental health issues whose innovative programs are working to reduce the involvement of adolescents in New York City’s justice system.

 Additional tours and programs presented as part of Spaces of Justice are in the works.
-Check this page regularly, as additional programs will be added over the course of 2018.
+Check this page regularly, as additional programs may be added.
 For more information about Spaces of Justice, click here to read the series introduction.
-Programs listed here are subject to change.